meihanduo/GovHack-2017/README.md

 **Why would someone want to use this?**

-Interventions to reduce traffic volume may focus on increasing the number or sizes of roads, or decreasing the number of cars on the road.
+Interventions to reduce traffic volume may focus on increasing the number or lanes of roads, or decreasing the number of cars on the road.
 This then affects the speed at which traffic moves through an intersection.
 Our tool visualises the interaction between traffic volume and traffic speed.
 This should help Transport for NSW to evaluate intervention proposals to reduce traffic, by determining if the speed of traffic would be affected and, if so, by how much.

 **We want to paint a picture of what congestion looks like now and what it’s going to like in the future, if we keep going the way we are going.**